cor-mobile-robotics/lab-wiki/mocap.md

 # Vicon Motion Capture

 A [motion capture system](https://en.wikipedia.org/wiki/Motion_capture) is a set of external sensors (typically cameras) which allow you to capture the position and orientation (pose) of objects in a tracking volume.
 In the context of robotics, this allows us to conduct control and motion-planning experiments without having worry about perception and state estimation.
-The [Vicon system](https://www.vicon.com/) is the motion capture system installed in the Multi-Robotics Lab at CoR, 3ME.
+The [Vicon system](https://www.vicon.com/) is the motion capture system installed in the Multi-Robotics Lab at CoR, ME.
 The system is able to achieve submillimeter motion tracking, and it consists of 12 cameras hanging several meters above the ground.
 The information gathered here are the notes taken during the Vicon-training in November 2023.
 **Email ProCare (support):**: rprinsen@procarebv.nl